-On Apple M1 Mac devices, system extensions are blocked by default and need to be enabled in MacOS recovery mode by following the instructions in the troubleshooting section below.
+On Apple M1 or M2 Mac devices, system extensions are blocked by default and need to be enabled in MacOS recovery mode by following the instructions in the troubleshooting section below.

 macOS Freezing During a Reboot

-Running Desktop App on M1 Pro and M1 Max devices may result in the macOS freezing that lasts from 10 minutes or longer after a reboot.
+Running Desktop App on M1 or M2 devices may result in the macOS freezing that lasts from 10 minutes or longer after a reboot.
 You can simply wait for the machine to complete the reboot process and no further steps are necessary.

 Perform the troubleshooting steps below if the regular Egnyte Desktop App is installed on the Mac device